valarbonies/is578-intro-to-DH/DH-Mapping/Mapping-Assignment.md

 # Mapping

-I did assignment one using a dataset I created by web scraping all the Airbnb rentals in Puerto Rico (I used a free Airbnb Scraper tool available through Apify.
-Here's the link to it: https://apify.com/dtrungtin/airbnb-scraper).
+I did assignment one using a dataset I created by web scraping all the Airbnb rentals in Puerto Rico (I used a free Airbnb Scraper tool available through [Apify](https://apify.com/dtrungtin/airbnb-scraper)).
 I was born and raised in Puerto Rico and I really wanted to visualize one of the current problems and reasons for a lot of the displacement, gentrification, and homelessness that locals are experiencing back home.
 Here's a New York Times article from a friend on the subject: [The Rush for a Slice of Paradise in Puerto Rico](https://www.nytimes.com/2022/01/31/us/puerto-rico-gentrification.html)

 For this assignment I used **kepler.gl** and **geojson.io**.